When Nature Teaches Us How To Be Human

 Hurricane Harvey is a devastating reminder of how helpless we are when facing nature's human-dwarfing powers.

-We dig holes and barricades, build dams, create ingenious systems of canals and levees.
+We dig holes and barricades, build dams and create ingenious systems of canals and levees.
 We try to pull the brakes on natural forces, or at least tame them.
 These measures protect us, and we surely would be worse off without them.
 We have come a long way since our cave dwellings.

 But then comes the storm, the tornado, the tidal wave, the earthquake, the volcanic eruption and, despite all our amazing engineering and technology, we are like the ants under the trampling foot of a 3-year old.